 The County's scores for 2018 - 2020 are in Table 1.
 In 2018, Gartner included decimals in its ratings.
 In 2019 and 2020, they transitioned to whole numbers with a + or - to provide additional detail.
 The County's score was consistently in the 2 range.
 According to Gartner, level 2 is defined as an "emerging discipline' because this is the point where the organization decides that the uncertainty in level 1 is not sustainable, and the organization has chosen to begin focusing on progressing toward standardization.
 To achieve level 3, according to Gartner's model, an entity needs its information management system accepted and adopted and data governance to become a part of every project.
 The County's score was comparable to what Gartner reported as the government benchmark score for all three years.

-Table 1 Gartner Annual Maturity Score for Milwaukee County and Government Benchmark 2018-2020 Year Milwaukee County Score Government Benchmark Score 2018 2.5 2.6 2019 2 2 2020 2 2 Source: Audit Services Division table created with data from IMSD's annual budgets.
+Table 1 Gartner Annual Maturity Score for Milwaukee County and Government Benchmark 2018-2020 Year Milwaukee County Score Government Benchmark Score 2018 2019 2020 2.5 2 2 2.6 2 2 Source: ces Division table cronual budgets. eated with data from